Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 The mom-and-kid moment

 One last warning.
 The metro pickpockets work the funicular line on show nights.
 They know exactly when fifty-five thousand tourists are about to flood the system.
-Wear your crossbody in front, hand on your phone, watch the kid at all times.
+Wear your crossbody in front, hand on your phone, watch the kids at all times.
 Then have an excellent time.

 Recommended Products